codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 and then visit `http://localhost:8080` in your browser.

-Notice that in this example, we use a settings file in the [INI format](https://en.wikipedia.org/wiki/INI_file){:target="\_blank"}, but the same things apply with other configuration methods such as env files, Java properties, YAML/JSON configurations etc.
+In this example, we use a settings file in the [INI format](https://en.wikipedia.org/wiki/INI_file){:target="\_blank"}, but the same things apply with other configuration methods such as env files, Java properties, YAML/JSON configurations etc.

 ### Different environment configurations